Nice to Meet Ya (Meghan Trainor song): Reception

-Chart performance

 "Nice to Meet Ya" charted at number 89 on the US Billboard Hot 100 on the chart dated February 15, 2020, marking Trainor's 10th career entrance.
 At that time, it also gave Minaj her 107th charting song on the Hot 100, tying her with Kanye West as the artist with the fifth-most entries.
 The song reached number 88 on the UK Singles Chart.
 It peaked at number 88 on the Irish Singles Chart, and at number 45 in Scotland.
 "Nice to Meet Ya" reached number 29 on the Australia Digital Tracks chart, and number 13 on the New Zealand Hot Singles chart, an extension to the New Zealand Top 40 Singles chart.

-Music video
+Music video and promotion

-Background

-The accompanying music video for "Nice to Meet Ya" was directed by Mathew Cullen.
+Mathew Cullen directed the music video for "Nice to Meet Ya", which was released on January 31, 2020.
 Trainor described the experience of the music video shoot, which was inspired by the American film Working Girl (1988), as "[her] moment", stating that it made her more nervous than being at the Grammys.
 She added that Minaj was "funny, really chill and hilarious" at the set.
 Trainor recalled that she had donned a big jacket because she was insecure about her arms, which the rapper asked her to take off.
 Minaj assured her that she looked good without it, which empowered the singer to "love [herself] in that moment".
 After completion of the shoot, Trainor cried and hugged crew members in disbelief about having worked with Minaj.
-The music video was released, to YouTube and Vevo, on January 31, 2020.

-Synopsis and reception

 The music video depicts Trainor and her female co-workers performing dance routines at a male-dominated office.
 They sport bright pastel-colored pantsuits and '80s hairstyles, while performing a routine that involves twerking.
 Minaj is introduced when one of the men reads a business card that says "Boss Bitch Nicki Minaj", and depicts the name of the workplace as "Trainor Industries".
 The pink-haired rapper delivers her verse in a golden elevator, and is later joined by Trainor at her desk in a pink-colored office.
 In the final sequence, they are clad in Chanel attire for a business meeting.